rjsalamanca/ppl-tracker/README.md

 [X] Workouts Schedule for Today not properly updating when calendar is changed.
 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
-   - Back end issue caused by using Math.ceil instead of Math.floor [IP] Select button does not change when selecting reps when creating a routine, but changes in the back end.
+   - Back end issue caused by using Math.ceil instead of Math.floor [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
    - Select bug is back.
 Need to work on ternary.
+FIXED - Just changed default value to 1.
 [X] Workouts before its start date should not be accessible.
    [X] Workouts Scheduled Today before date start
    [X] Current Routine Yesterday/Today/Tomorrow before date start [] Closing Modals is sometimes a bit too fast.
-[] Error handling for routine weight (should be a number)
+[X] Error handling for routine weight (should be a number)

 ************
 * STYLING: *